Skip to content

 └───...

-I suggest you make the mandatory folders and the mandatory smart list Library.
-The smart list is:
+I recommend creating the mandatory folders and the mandatory Library smart list.